List of statements independent of ZFC: Functional analysis

 Garth Dales and Robert M. Solovay proved in 1976 that Kaplansky's conjecture, namely that every algebra homomorphism from the Banach algebra C(X) (where X is some compact Hausdorff space) into any other Banach algebra must be continuous, is independent of ZFC.
 CH implies that for any infinite X there exists a discontinuous homomorphism into any Banach algebra.

 Consider the algebra B(H) of bounded linear operators on the infinite-dimensional separable Hilbert space H. The compact operators form a two-sided ideal in B(H).
 The question of whether this ideal is the sum of two properly smaller ideals is independent of ZFC, as was proved by Andreas Blass and Saharon Shelah in 1987.

 Charles Akemann and Nik Weaver showed in 2003 that the statement "there exists a counterexample to Naimark's problem which is generated by ℵ_{1}, elements" is independent of ZFC.

 Miroslav Bačák and Petr Hájek proved in 2008 that the statement "every Asplund space of density character ω_{1} has a renorming with the Mazur intersection property" is independent of ZFC.
 The result is shown using Martin's maximum axiom, while Mar Jiménez and José Pedro Moreno (1997) had presented a counterexample assuming CH.

 As shown by Ilijas Farah and N. Christopher Phillips and Nik Weaver, the existence of outer automorphisms of the Calkin algebra depends on set theoretic assumptions beyond ZFC.

 Wetzel's problem, which asks if every set of analytic functions which takes at most countably many distinct values at every point is necessarily countable, is true if and only if the continuum hypothesis is false.

 Model theory

 Chang's conjecture is independent of ZFC assuming the consistency of an Erdős cardinal.

 Computability theory

 Marcia Groszek and Theodore Slaman gave examples of statements independent of ZFC concerning the structure of the Turing degrees.
 In particular, whether there exists a maximally independent set of degrees of size less than continuum.

+Numerical values of the busy beaver function are known to be independent of ZFC, such as BB(748).
+This is done by constructing a Turing machine with 748 states which halts if and only if there is an inconsistency in ZFC.
+If ZFC is consistent, it cannot prove this machine halts.
+It therefore also cannot prove any theorem of the form "BB(748) < n" for any concrete natural number n.